Plugin-contrib/bundlesize-webpack-plugin/README.md

 Checking the docs :laughing:

 **Current Implementation**
+### > This md alternate can be uploaded as seperate package ? think you boi !!!

 The implementation can be improved as I have manually extracted the points from the docs.
 Also, I have made a curated list of command in a js object where its `propertyname : explaination `
 In order to highlight the code and any notes or quotes, created a utility method to implement markdown like support for the explanation